-Create a scene where a murder takes place
+Create a scene where a murder takes place - a writer's group prompt

 The approach is along a limestone track beneath a tangled archway of peppermint and paper bark trees.
 You stop to push open the rusty iron gate.